DaniXmir/GlassVr/README.md

 - steamvr watchman dongles, while not required, needed if you want to use your controllers wirelessly, one dongle per device

 here is a cool video that explains what are dongles: https://www.youtube.com/watch?v=gmzmNvJFkSc

+# Mounting the controller/tracker
+mount it as close to the center of you'r head, now as to how to mount it, that up to you, the most basic setup i could find is a hat and a shoe laces, if you end up 3D printing something, please share it online so other could use it

 # Setup
 1. download the .rar in the Releases tab and extract it, you will see 2 folders